3 Elements of Effective Storytelling in Marketing

-- Show a main character’s motivation by answering their “why.”
-Don’t just explain their behavior, explain why they are behaving a certain way.
+- Don’t just explain behavior, explain why they behave a certain way

-- Show your main character’s mood through their actions, not by simply stating “John is upset.”
-Describe John’s body language, tone of voice, and other details that illustrate his emotions.
+- Describe body language, tone of voice, and other details that illustrate emotion

-- Analyze your email open and click through rates to get a sense for which types of content are most popular, and with whom
+- Analyze your email open and click through rates to get a sense for which types of content are most popular

 How to Get Started

 Even the best storytellers need to practice their craft to maintain their skills.
-To set your next story up for success, start with an outline that checks off all of the necessary elements.
+Set your next marketing story up for success by taking some time to sit down and complete this 20-minute exercise: